50+ LA homes on the map. Help us get to 100.

 Verify Your Filter

 Own an RO system, Berkey, or whole-house filter?
-Test your tap water before the filter in one vial and after in the other.
-See if your investment is actually working.
+Run one test on your unfiltered tap and one on your filter's output.
+See if your investment is actually working — with your own eyes, side by side.

 🔥